THURSDAY MARCH 29TH

 Lesbian and gay accommodations network:

 Unfortunately, there are many barriers at the conference that may prevent or hinder participation.
 This includes primarily the venue, the costs, the language, and the fact that many people come together with different world-views and positions.
-We know that many barriers remain intact, but would like to try our best to reduce them and to find a way to eventually enable participation.
+We know that many barriers remain intact (you will find some details on the barriers below), but would like to try our best to reduce them and to find a way to eventually enable participation.
+We know that this is just a first step, but we hope that we can build on this together and reduce the barriers one by one.

 About money: The conference costs money, this cannot be avoided.
 However, having little or no money, should not prevent a person from participating.
 We suggest a solidarity principle, so that participation would not be contingent on the money: there is a reduced fee, which is financed by the donations.
 We also ask for additional contributions to make the conference accessible to all regardless of their income.
 If the reduced fee is still too high for you, please write us, and we will try together to find a feasible price.